 Madison Krall is a twenty-something student of health and medicine at CU Denver, where her research focuses on the public discourse surrounding women’s health.

-A speaker at Point of Departure, July 7-8 at the Ellie Caulkins Opera House, when she’s not studying, she loves finding ways to incorporate wine and cheese into every meal.
+A recent speaker at Point of Departure, when she’s not studying, she loves finding ways to incorporate wine and cheese into every meal.
 As a proud Christian feminist, Madison adamantly believes we live in a world where people are inherently good.
 She will be starting her PhD in communication studies this fall at the University of Utah.

 Here we talk about competitive swimming, the power of coaching, and what it means to sonder.

 You were an undergrad at Pepperdine in Malibu, right?

 Yes.
 I actually grew up swimming, and when I was looking at schools it was academics first, but naturally swimming came next.
 I always thought I would end up on the east coast at a small liberal arts college, and then Pepperdine came into the mix.
 It’s a Division 1 institution and they offered me some scholarship money to swim so that kind of made my decision for me.